joseluismurillorios/medeqs/README.md

 - A detailed user manual
 - Direct private messaging
 - Add english language
-- Integrate cordova for mobile dployment
+- Integrate cordova for mobile deloyment

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.